halilgithub/login_system/README.md

-# login_system
+A sample *Login System* developed with PyQt5 library and Python.

-A sample Login System developed with PyQt5 library and Python.
+Everything is kept in txt files, no database is used.

 ## copyright and license